vpatkov/continuity-tester/README.md

 ![](photos/assembled.png)

 Ultra low-voltage and fast continuity tester.
-Digital multimeters are very good at presice measurements, but usually not so good at continuity testing.
+Digital multimeters are very good at precise measurements, but usually not so good at continuity testing.
 This little tester solves the problem.

 - **Open terminals voltage is 100 mV, short terminals current is 100 μA.**